Prototyping Model

 • Flexible design practices and emphasizes team communication.

-• Quicker client input gives our idea of client needs.
+• Quicker client input gives us an idea of the client’s needs.

 Disadvantages of the prototyping model

-While these databases may give you an accurate representation of your customer’s journey structure, it also limits your ability to modify and revise your system.
+While these databases may accurately represent your customer’s journey structure, they limit your ability to modify and revise your system.
 This is due to the ability of prototyping databases never to be real-time.
-No server agent is ever raised, and thus no updates are being pushed to the client systems.
-Without such updates being available, the product (and ultimately, the company).
+No server agent is ever raised; thus, no updates are being pushed to the client systems.
+Without such updates, the product (and ultimately, the company).

-There is no way of further refining and adjusting the form before produced in the production line.
-When the prototyping model is used, there are no qualitative and quantitative checks.
+There is no way of further refining and adjusting the form before it is produced in the production line.
+There are no qualitative and quantitative checks when the prototyping model is used.
 This model does not allow testing the limits of the model or evaluating the sensitivity of its accuracy.
 For example, some fields, such as medicine, only allow scientific experiments with small numbers of units.
 Consequently.

 Inflation Is Eating IRA/401(k) Savings!
 How to Protect Your IRA/401(k) in Bad Times?